 1. Paying Cash for a Car

 People with fantastic credit who can pay for a car in cash should always feel free to do so and avoid all the interest payments of a financed purchase.
-But if you in a bankruptcy situation, paying cash for a car is one of the worst bankruptcy car buying mistakes you can make.
+But if you are in a bankruptcy situation, we think paying cash for a car is one of the worst bankruptcy car buying mistakes you can make.
 Why?
 Because one of your primary goals in filing bankruptcy is to start rebuilding your credit history and increase your credit score.

-Although the costs of the loan mean you’ll end up paying more than you would with cash, it’s worth it in order to improve your credit score.
+Although the costs of the loan mean you’ll end up paying more than you would with cash, it can be worth it in order to improve your credit score.
 You’ll end up having more credit options available to you for other kinds of loans like a mortgage to buy a house, a home equity loan to make improvements to your house, and qualify for better credit cards.
 Can you afford to miss out on all those benefits?
 Day One Credit has a strong network of lenders who specialize in serving bankruptcy customers, whether it’s a Chapter 7, a Chapter 13, or a recently discharged bankruptcy.

-2. Buying from a BHPH Dealer
+2. Buying from an Unreputable BHPH Dealer

 3. Purchasing an Older Car with High Miles

 When bankruptcy filers assume there’s no way they could ever get approved for a car loan, they often end up trying to spend as little as possible on a car they can buy for whatever little cash they have.
-What the end up being able to afford without financing is often an older car with a whole lot of miles on it that’s not in the best of shape.
-But here’s the thing: When you settle for an older vehicle with high miles, you often end up paying a lot more in repairs that you thought you would.
+What they end up being able to afford without financing is often an older car with a whole lot of miles on it that’s not in the best of shape.
+But here’s the thing: When you settle for an older vehicle with high miles, you often end up paying a lot more in repairs than you thought you would.
 If you add all those repair costs to what you’ve already paid for the car, you might realize you would have been better off paying a higher price on a newer used vehicle with fewer miles that doesn’t need to constantly be in the repair shop.

 Other kinds of cars you should avoid at all costs are those with salvage titles and those that are clearly lemons.
 Cars with prices that seem too good to be true are probably exactly that.
-If shop the bottom of the barrel, you inevitably get what you pay for, and then some in the form of hidden frame damage, flood damage or all kinds of other safety issues that will cost you way more than you bargained for.
+If you shop the bottom of the barrel, you inevitably get what you pay for, and then some in the form of hidden frame damage, flood damage or all kinds of other safety issues that will cost you way more than you bargained for.
 Financing a better used car will save you money in the long run, as well as help your rebuilt your credit.

 4. Getting a Brand-New Vehicle Instead of Used Vehicle